JoseGuzman/minibrain/DataSets/Readme.md

 ## organoID.csv

-Every measurement contains a unique experiment identifier (**uid**).
+Every measurement contains a unique experiment identifier (uid).
 The identifier unique prefix with two letters + three digits number + that follows a 3-number + 1 alphanumeric identifier for the individual experiment.
 For example, the uid VT014_009F, has a VT prefix, meaning it is an experiment in a DLX_Cheriff type of organoid.
-This code servers as a unique identifier of the recording in a datasets.
-You can see which kind of organoid correspond to every recording in the 'organoid' column.
+These code servers as a unique identifier of the recording in a dataset.
+You can see which kind of organoid corresponds to every recording in the 'organoid' column.

 To see a description of the organoid, check this table.
 | Organoid type    | Experiment prefix | Description |